 Basic loss per share is based on the weighted average number of Class A Common Stock outstanding during the period.
 Diluted loss per share is based on the weighted average number of Class A Common Stock used for the basic earnings per share calculation, adjusted for the dilutive effect of restricted stock units, nonqualified stock options, warrants, and profits interests, if any, using the "treasury stock" method and for the combined interests that convert into potential shares of Class A Common Stock, if any, using the "if converted" method.
-"Basic and diluted net loss attributable to Inspirato Incorporated per common unit and Class A share, respectively" is adjusted for the Company's share of Inspirato LLC's consolidated net loss, net of Inspirato Incorporated taxes, after giving effect to Inspirato LLC combined interests that convert into potential Class A Common Stock, to the extent it is dilutive.
-In addition, "Net loss attributable to Inspirato Incorporated per common unit and Class A share, respectively" is adjusted for the after-tax impact of changes to the fair value of derivative liabilities, to the extent the Company's Warrants are dilutive.
+"Basic and diluted net loss attributable to Inspirato Incorporated per common unit and Class A share, respectively" is adjusted for the Company's share of Inspirato LLC's consolidated net loss, net of Inspirato Incorporated taxes, after giving effect to Inspirato LLC combined interests that convert into potential Class A share, respectively" is adjusted for the extent it is dilutive.
+In addition, "Net loss attributable to Inspirato Incorporated per common unit and Class A share, respectively" is adjusted for the extent it company's warrants are dilutive.

-Year Ended December 31,

-2020 2021 2022

-(in thousands except per share amoun ounts)

-Numerator

-Net loss attributable to Inspirato Incorporated \$ (540) \$ (22,218) \$ (24,057)

-Denominator

-Basic and diluted weighted average common units and Class A shares outstanding 105,543 105,513 52,310

-Basic and diluted net loss attributable to Inspirato Incorporated per common unit and

-Class A share \$ (0.01) \$ (0.21) \$ (0.46)
+Year Ended December 31, 2020 2020 2 2020 2021 2020 2021 2020 2021 2020 2021 2020 2021 2021 2 2022 (in thousands except per shar ire amounts) Numerator Net loss attributable to Inspirato Incorporated \$ (540) \$ (22,218) \$(24,057) Denominator Basic and diluted weighted average common units and Class A shares outstanding 1 05,543 1 05,513 52,310 Basic and diluted net loss attributable to Inspirato Incorporated per common unit and Class A share \$ (0.01) \$ (0.21) \$ (0.46)